John Lydon: Early life

 John Joseph Lydon was born in London on 31 January 1956.
-His parents, Eileen Mary (née Barry), and John Christopher Lydon (died 2008), were working-class immigrants from Ireland who moved into a two-room Victorian flat in Benwell Road, in the Holloway area of north London.
-The flat is adjacent to the Highbury Stadium (now Highbury Square), the former home ground of Premier League football club Arsenal F.C. of whom Lydon has been an avid fan since the age of four.
+His parents, Eileen Mary (née Barry, 1932–1978), and John Christopher Lydon (1933–2008), were working-class immigrants from Ireland who moved into a two-room Victorian flat in Benwell Road, in the Holloway area of north London.
+The location is now adjacent to the new home ground of premier league football club Arsenal F.C. of whom Lydon has been an avid fan since the age of four.
 At the time, the area was largely impoverished, with a high crime rate and a population consisting predominantly of working-class Irish and Jamaican people.
 Lydon spent summer holidays in his mother's native County Cork, where he suffered name-calling for having an English accent, a prejudice he claims he still receives today even though he travels under an Irish passport.
+When Lydon was eleven (1967), the family moved into a council flat on the Honeyfield Six Acres Estate, in Finsbury Park.

 In his autobiography, Rotten – No Irish, No Blacks, No Dogs (1993), Lydon wrote of being from an Irish background in London in the 1960s: "Londoners had no choice but to accept the Irish because there were so many of us, and we do blend in better than the Jamaicans.
 When I was very young and going to school, I remember bricks thrown at me by English parents...
 We were the Irish scum.
 But it's fun being scum, too."